 Croft Drainage specialise in drainage problems across Nottinghamshire and Lincolnshire.

 The first sign you may have a problem can range from a flooded garden, or other land drainage problems to strange smells and difficulty flushing the toilet.
-These are often symptoms of a more serious problem.
-They include:

 - Slowly draining sinks, toilets and baths, often accompanied by gurgling sounds

 - Covers on the drains or chambers lifting

 - Unusual sewage smells in the vicinity of the plant or tank